Working tax credits - how much you can get

 - a childcare scheme run by an approved provider

-You can check if your childcare is approved on the local early years team register.
+You can check if your childcare is approved on the Ofsted website.

 If your childcare provider’s related to your child, they only qualify if they look after your child away from your home, and they are registered or approved.
 To be registered or approved, they usually also have to look after children they’re not related to.
 This applies to the child’s: